F5Networks/f5-ci-docs/docs/troubleshooting/openshift.rst

 If you've seen this error, you can override or change the default traffic-group as follows:

 - Set the specific traffic group you need in the ``iappOptions`` section of the virtual server F5 Resource definition.
 - **Preferred** Set the desired traffic group as the default for the partition you want the |kctlr| to manage.
-This option doesn't require Kubernetes/OpenShift to know about BIG-IP traffic groups.
+This option doesn't require OpenShift to know about BIG-IP traffic groups.

   .. code-block:: javascript